What is the data link layer?

 The data link layer has two sublayers: the logical link control (LLC) sublayer and the media access control (MAC) sublayer.

-As described by the IEEE 802 LAN specification, the role of the LLC sublayer is to control data flow among various applications and services, as well as provide acknowledgement and error notification mechanisms.
+The IEEE 802 LAN specification dictates the LLC sublayer controls data flow among various applications and services, as well as provides acknowledgement and error notification mechanisms.
 The LLC sublayer can then talk to a number of IEEE 802 MAC sublayers, which control access to the physical media for transport.
 It is also responsible for the physical addressing of frames.

 Functions of the data link layer

 The data link layer has three main functions: